Complete and bi-continuous invariant of protein backbones under rigid motion: Past work on similarities of proteins

 If the triangle axiom fails with any additive error, results of the clustering algorithms $k$-means and DBSCAN can be arbitrarily pre-determined \cite{rass2024metricizing}.
 The authors of another similarity LDDT (Local Distance Difference Test) concluded in \cite[p.~2728]{mariani2013lddt} that ``One disadvantage of the LDDT score is that it does not fulfill the mathematical criteria to be a metric.
 However, the same is true for most scores''.
-A proper metric satisfying all axioms is the Root Mean Square Deviation (RMSD) between optimally aligned ordered atoms \cite{carugo2003root}.
-This RMSD is still slow for all-vs-all comparisons of protein backbones in the PDB so many pairs with RMSD$=0$ were unnoticed.
-If the order of atoms is not respected, the optimal global alignment is NP-complete \cite{lathrop1994protein}.
-Any attempt to apply ``random rotations to each protein domain structure as part of the model training routine'' creates many more structures \cite{mura2023deep} that look different but should be considered rigidly equivalent.
+One metric satisfying all axioms is the Root Mean Square Deviation (RMSD) between optimally aligned ordered atoms \cite{carugo2003root}.
+This RMSD is slow to compute for all-vs-all comparisons in the PDB.
+As a result, many pairs with $\RMSD=0$ remained unnoticed.

+If the order of atoms is ignored, the optimal alignment is NP-complete (provably too slow) \cite{lathrop1994protein}.
+Applying random rotations \cite{draizen2024deep} creates many more structures that look different but should be considered rigidly equivalent.
+This `data augmentation' makes the classification even harder.

-More recently, the PDB implemented a structural superposition \cite{structural} of protein backbones by computing the score equal to the sum of absolute values in the upper triangle of the distance-difference matrix (DDM) for the distance matrices between all $\al$-carbon atoms.
+The PDB recently implemented a structural superposition \cite{structural} of protein backbones by computing the score equal to the sum of absolute values in the upper triangle of the distance-difference matrix (DDM) for the distance matrices between all $\al$-carbon atoms $C_\al$.
 The description in \cite{structural} adds that ``to account for possible gaps in the DDMs, caused by a lack of residue coordinates, these scores are multiplied by a scalar between 0-1, where 1 represents the absence of any gaps ... low scores represent chains with high structural similarity.''
-This last scaling by values less than 1 likely affects the triangle axiom, which needs a rigorous check.
-In the light of the reviews \cite{terwilliger2024alphafold,jones2022impact,moore2022protein}, protein folding prediction \cite{jumper2021highly,leman2020macromolecular,mirdita2022colabfold} will benefit from proper metrics and removing duplicates in the PDB.
+This scaling by values less than 1 likely affects the triangle axiom, which needs checking in the light of the recent reviews \cite{terwilliger2024alphafold,jones2022impact,moore2022protein} of protein folding prediction \cite{jumper2021highly,leman2020macromolecular,mirdita2022colabfold}.

 More importantly, to efficiently navigate in the protein universe, in addition to distances, we need a map showing all known structures and also under-explored regions, where new proteins can be discovered.
-Such a geographic-style map needs a complete invertible and bi-continuous invariant $I$ like the latitude and longitude on Earth.
+Such a geographic-style map needs a complete invertible and bi-continuous invariant $I$ like the pair of latitude and longitude coordinates on Earth.